 I want to schedule an email to send on the Exchange Server so that I can schedule emails to send while I’m on vacation without having to boot my laptop and open my email 1-2 times per day.
 I know how to do this in desktop Outlook, but you need to open Outlook on your laptop for this to work.
 Can I do this using Outlook on the web?

-When you defer sending a message, in either online or cached mode, Outlook will always show the Sent time as the time you pressed Send, not the time the message was sent by Exchange.
+When you defer sending a message, in either online or cached mode, Outlook will always show the Sent time as the time you pressed Send, not the time Exchange actually sent the message.

-Because you are using a Microsoft Exchange mailbox (either on-prem or Office 365 Exchange online) you can send messages later, with Outlook closed, as long as you can set up the account in Outlook desktop using Online mode.
+When you use an Microsoft Exchange mailbox (either on-prem or Office 365 Exchange online) you can send messages later, with Outlook closed, as long as you can set the account up in Outlook desktop using Online mode.

-When you use online mode, the deferred messages are submitted to the Exchange message queue and held until the scheduled time.
-(Outlook doesn’t have a local cache when you use online mode, so it can’t hold them at the client.)
+When you use online mode, the deferred messages are submitted to the Exchange message queue and held until the scheduled time as Outlook doesn’t have a local cache when you use online mode, so it can’t hold them at the client.

 This only works if you have the account set up in Outlook in online mode.
 It will not work with Outlook.com accounts as they do not support online mode.

 By default, Outlook sets Exchange accounts up in cached mode.
 You can check in File, Account Settings: open the account settings dialog, and double click on the account.
 Cached will be ticked by default when you set up the account, untick it to drop to online mode.
 The status bar should say 'Online', when you have cached mode turned off.

 Before you disable cached mode: if you have the messages already in the Outbox move them to Drafts folder first so they will sync to the server.
 After you switch to online mode, go to the Drafts folder and Send the messages.